jmscslgroup/libpanda/README.md

 `$ sudo ./pandaSetTime`

 ### pandaCurses
-An example that currently plots GPS data to the console in a pretty fashion.
-This also takes arguments for various data collection and tuning.
+An example that plots GPS and CAN data to the console in a pretty fashion.
+This also takes arguments for various data collection and hardware modes.

 `$ sudo ./pandaCurses`